Editors' note (September 11, 2013): Effectively immediately, Sony has cut the price of the Wi-Fi Vita from $249 to $199.

 The Vita's games operate off of proprietary Sony flash media that most resemble SD cards.
 There is no support for the PSP's UMD disc, but the Vita is backward compatible with PSP games that are available via the PlayStation Store.

-Anything downloaded and installed on the Vita must be done with the use of a Vita Memory Card, as the Vita has an undisclosed--but seemingly small--amount of onboard storage.
-Vita Memory Cards are even smaller than the game cards, mostly resembling Sony M2 and microSD cards.
+Anything downloaded and installed on the Vita must be done with the use of a Vita Memory Card, as the Vita has an undisclosed -- but seemingly small -- amount of onboard storage.
+Vita Memory Cards are even smaller than the game cards themselves, mostly resembling Sony M2 and microSD cards.
 Vita Memory Cards have become a particularly controversial subject with the Vita, as it's also required to play almost all Vita games and media apps.
 Even more disheartening is the fact that a Vita Memory Card isn't included in the box.

 The Vita's operating system is fantastic.
 It's very easy to use and navigate through because it just makes sense.
 The best way to describe its behavior is a cross between WebOS and Android.
 The OS borrows the "card" multitasking concept found in WebOS by allowing apps and games to be frozen or paused, then flicked away to close.
 It's also extremely responsive and quick, similar to the experience of using iOS.
 Animations are smooth, and there are plenty of visual indicators to help you learn your way around.